Advantour

 The overwhelming majority of the population of Armenia is Christians of Armenian Apostolic Church which possesses the status of national church of Armenian people.
 There are also believers of Russian Orthodox Church, Moslems, Hebrews and representatives of other faiths including the so-called religious minorities in Armenia.

-Islam in Armenia was practiced mainly by Azerbaijanis and Kurds.
+Islam is another religion in Armenia that was practiced mainly by Azerbaijanis and Kurds.
 However, most part of Muslims fled the country after Nagorno-Karabakh conflict.
 The largest Muslim community, including Kurds, Iranians and Middle East nations has survived only in Yerevan.
 Most of them are Shafiit Sunnites.
 Among Kurds there are a lot of jezids whose religious beliefs include elements of Zoroastrism, Islam and animism.

-The Constitution guarantees the freedom of worship including the right to practice any religion or atheism.
+The Constitution guarantees the freedom of religion including the right to practice any religion or atheism.

 Characteristics